 We maintain a 401(k) retirement plan that is intended to be a tax-qualified defined contribution plan under Section 401(k) of the Internal Revenue Code of 1986, as amended.
 In general, all of our employees are eligible to participate, beginning on the first day of the month following commencement of their employment.
 The 401(k) retirement plan includes a salary deferral arrangement pursuant to which participants may elect to reduce their current compensation by up to the statutorily prescribed limit, and have the amount of the reduction contributed to the 401(k) plan.
-During 2020, for the first \$200,000 of an employee's eligible compensation, we matched 100% of the employee's contributions up to the first 3% of eligible compensation, and 50% of contributions up to the next 2% of eligible compensation, subject to a maximum match of \$8,000 for each employee.
-Effective January 1, 2021, in order to remain competitive and continue to attract top talent, we increased our 401(k) match: for the first \$200,000 of an employee's eligible compensation, we matched 100% of the employee's contributions up to the first 4% of eligible compensation, and 50% of contributions up to the next 2% of eligible compensation, subject to a maximum match of \$10,000 for each employee.
+During 2021, for the first \$200,000 of an employee's eligible compensation, we matched 100% of the employee's contributions up to the first 4% of eligible compensation, and 50% of contributions up to the next 2% of eligible compensation, subject to a maximum match of \$10,000 for each employee.
 We expect to continue this matching program in the future.